EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

   Make sure you wrote down the nnemonic on a safe place.

-6. Now you have 2 Json files under the ``/home/ethereum/validator_keys`` directory:
+Now you have 2 Json files under the ``/home/ethereum/validator_keys`` directory:

   * A deposit data file for making the 32 ETH transaction to the Kiln contract.
   * A keystore file with your validator keys that will be used by your Consensus Client.

-7. Back to the Launchpad website, check **"I am keeping my keys safe and have written down my mnemonic phrase"** and click **"Continue"**.
+6. Back to the Launchpad website, check **"I am keeping my keys safe and have written down my mnemonic phrase"**.
+Click **"Continue"**.

-8. We need to upload the deposit file (located in your Ethereum node).
+7. We need to upload the deposit file (located in your Ethereum node).
 You can, either copy and paste the file content and save it as a new json file in your desktop computer or copy the file from the Raspberry to your desktop through SSH.